liraymond04/re0-translations/posts/side_stories/Stand by me Pleiades Part 4/index.md

 However, just as Petra was about to retort, she was stopped by Musica's cold voice, "Really?".

-Musica: \[Are we really overthinking this?
+Musica: \[Are we really overthinkin' this?
 That long time ago, when the Demi-human War first broke out, didn't everyone think that such a thing would never happen.\]

 Petra: \[――――\]

-Musica: \[I'm not blaming you, miss.
-If you say that we're too pessimistic, then that could be the case.
+Musica: \[I'm not blaming ya, miss.
+If ya say that we're too pessimistic, then that could be the case.
 But I suppose that's just the nature of us Mole-people, who only know how to mess with dirt.
 We can feel it, the tremors in the earth.\]

 Petra: \[Tremors in the earth…\]

 Musica: \[Yes.
-It's the omen of something big about to collapse, that kind of tremor in the earth.\]
+It's the omen of somethin' big about to collapse, that kind of tremor in the earth.\]

 It was superstitious talk, yet it weighted heavily and deeply on Petra's